Eligos

 Pro Tip:

 Say NO to this piece of muck, if he asks if you want horse riding lessons.
+Also, if your niece has a horse doll that looks like Eligos’ horse, then send it back cos that ain’t My Little Pony.

 References (see below):